 Don’t worry, you are not going to accomplish that perfect blend on the first try but you must work to find the perfect combination.

 To do that, you need to monitor all of the parts of the project and find out which ones are defined and which ones are a little flexible.

-For all of the parts that are clearly defined and no room for flexibility, use the Waterfall approach.
+For all of the parts that are clearly defined and have no room for flexibility, use the Waterfall approach.
 And for all of the parts that have some room for flexibility in them, you need to use Agile.

 3. Train Your Team

-Your team might consist of amazing professionals but most of them might not have worked in a company using a hybrid approach to tackle all of the projects in their to-do list.
+Your team might consist of amazing professionals but most of them might not have worked in a company using a hybrid approach to tackle all of the projects on their to-do list.
 You need to train them.

 This training will help them understand what this hybrid approach is and even enhance their existing knowledge about Agile and Waterfall methods.